jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 *Astronomy Picture*.
 Click the *x* on the tab to close it and activate the command again.
 The tab should reappear.
 Finally, click one of the launcher tabs so that the *Astronomy Picture* panel is still open but no longer active.
-Now run the *Random xkcd comic* command one more time.
-The single *xkcd.com* tab should come to the foreground.
+Now run the *Random Astronomy Picture* command one more time.
+The single *Astronomy Picture* tab should come to the foreground.

 |Empty apod extension panel|